 - Interest rate increases.
-Since the debt has a variable interest rate tied to the SONIA, any change in the interest rate may directly impact on the DSCR and DSCR with Cash metrics, resulting in a minimum to strong negative impact on the rating.
+Since all the Project's debt has a variable interest rate tied to the SONIA, any change in this base rate may directly impact on the DSCR and DSCR with Cash metrics, resulting in a minimum to strong negative impact on the rating.